How HBO’s The Last Of Us transformed Alberta into a zombie wasteland - Macleans.ca

 Was that sequence the biggest challenge?
 At least of the episodes we have seen so far?

 One of the biggest challenges was a scene in episode three, where Joel and Ellie are entering Boston for the first time.
-We shot that on location on The Flyover, which is the major artery into the downtown core in Calgary coming off Memorial Drive.
+We shot that on location on The Flyover, which is the major artery into the downtown core in Calgary coming off 108th Street.
 It’s a location I’ve used in the past—while shooting a car commercial on a Sunday afternoon—but in this case we needed it for nearly a week.

 I met with just about every city department: traffic, police, parks, pathways, transit.
 It took us from Thursday to Saturday to create the set, and then we shot on the Sunday.
 There were a lot of moving parts—40 police officers, 200 cars on the stretch of highway underneath—but it looked great and captured the abandoned, overgrown quality that was our goal.
 First and foremost we want the actors to arrive on set and not have to think about where they are supposed to be so they can just focus on their performance.
-Episode three is the episode I am most proud of.
+Episode two is the episode I am most proud of.

 Certainly it was the episode the required the most Kleenex…